floodboad/springbatch-database-migration/README.md

   - student Table
   - subjects_learning Table
 - Spring Batch Metadata DB: MySQL
+- Migration order matters
+  - student is parent table
+  - subjects_learning has FK tagged to parent table
+  - hence student table needs to be migrated first
+  - if not will have error when migrating subjects_learning
 - Fill application.properties with your own db credentials

 ## End Points: